simbo1905/thinbus-srp-js/README.md

 My thanks go to ej-technologies for giving free JProfiler licenses to opensource projects [ ![Profiled using JProfiler](https://www.ej-technologies.com/images/product_banners/jprofiler_small.png)](http://www.ej-technologies.com/products/jprofiler/overview.html)

 ## Release Notes

+Version 1.5.0

+1. Added a JavaScript server SRP class.
+This can be used by Node.js to authenticate a client.
+See `TestSRP6JavascriptServerSessionSHA256.js` for usage.
+This is a precursor to releasing an npm version of thinbus.

 Version 1.4.2